 Tanuja has also collaborated with the legendary State of Bengal (Björk, Massive Attack, Nusrat Fateh Ali Khan, Cheb i Sabbah).
 Directed by Tim Cunningham and edited by Atom Fellows, the music video for their track “Between the Rock & the Ether“ (itself a ‘rock-n-reading’, the dance track interwoven with passages from Bombay Blues) released on August 5, 2015.

 Tanuja’s books and music have been included in university, graduate school, and high school curriculums worldwide.
+She has guest-taught/lectured worldwide as well.

 READ Tanuja’s tribute to Prince HERE.